 - The teacher must be an active high school science teacher with at least three years of experience in physics teaching.

-- Institutions should identify eligible candidates from their institution and nominate them.
+- Institutions should identify an execllent teacher graduate from their institution and nominate them.

 - If you are an eligible teacher, consider requesting that someone at your alma mater nominate you.

-- PhysTEC will select one winner from each institution to be a Local Teacher of the Year.
+- PhysTEC will recognize each institution’s nominee as a Local Teacher of the Year.
 Each of these winners will be invited to apply for the National Teacher of the Year Award.

 Application for National Teacher of the Year

 To be considered for the national award, Local Teachers of the Year must complete an application form that consists of: